-Allowable costs are focused on target hardening activities.
+Allowable costs are focused on target hardening and physical security enhancements.
 Funding can be used for the acquisition and installation of security equipment on real property (including buildings and improvements) owned or leased by the nonprofit organization, specifically in prevention of and/or protection against the risk of a terrorist attack.
-This equipment is limited to select items in to two categories of items on the Authorized Equipment List (AEL):
+This equipment is limited to select items in the following two categories of items on the Authorized Equipment List (AEL):

-- Physical Security Enhancement Equipment (Category 14) - Inspection and Screening Systems (Category 15)
+• Physical Security Enhancement Equipment (Category 14)

+• Inspection and Screening Systems (Category 15)